| The dynamic pictures found in our screensavers are great examples

 computers haven't been powerful enough to automatically generate

+images in real-time that would rival the conventional paintings.
 The technology used in our screensavers has been developed by San

 Base - an artist at heart, with a great passion for both the